gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

 Terraform is now installed and configured, and Terraform apps can be provisioned from Morpheus.

-Creating Terraform App Templates
+Creating Terraform App Blueprints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to provision Terraform apps, Terraform App Templates must be created first.
+In order to provision Terraform apps, Terraform App Blueprints must be created first.

 ..
 IMPORTANT:: In |morpheus| versions 3.3.0 and 3.3.1 VMware cloud types are supported for Terraform App provisioning targets.
 Additional clouds will be available in later releases.

 #.
-Navigate to `Provisioning -> Templates`
+Navigate to `Provisioning -> Blueprints`
 #.
 Select :guilabel:`+ ADD`
 #.
-Name the Template and select `Terraform` type.
+Name the Blueprint and select `Terraform` type.

    ..
-NOTE:: In order to see the Terraform Template type option, the |morpheus| user must have Role permissions for `Provisioning: Templates - Terraform` set to `Full`.
+NOTE:: In order to see the Terraform Blueprint type option, the |morpheus| user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Full`.

 #.
 Select :guilabel:`NEXT`
 #.
 Configure the following: